Architectural Solar Solutions

 The cornerstone of Lumos Solar is our uniquely beautiful solar panels.

-Traditional solar installations often involve mounting panels on rooftops or deploying large-scale ground-mounted arrays.
-Lumos recognized the increasing demand for renewable energy and the need to optimize urban space and pioneered a solution.
-Now, Lumos’ patented architectural solar design products reinvent the solar industry’s boundaries and use existing space for shade and solar.
+Traditional solar systems often involve mounting panels on rooftops or installing large-scale ground-mounted arrays.
+However, as the demand for renewable energy has grown—and the need to optimize limited urban space has increased—Lumos pioneered a new approach.
+As a result, our patented architectural solar products have redefined the boundaries of the solar industry by turning everyday structures into sources of both shade and power.

-Lumos’ architectural solar solutions integrate frameless photovoltaic (PV) modules directly into structures, buildings, and architectural plans to achieve unparalleled energy performance and an unprecedented aesthetic.
-Among the most innovative and effective applications are our solar carports, canopies, awnings, walkways, pergolas, and the increasingly popular building-integrated photovoltaics (BIPV), including curved and vertical facades.
+To achieve this, Lumos architectural solar solutions use frameless photovoltaic (PV) modules that can be installed directly into buildings, structures, and architectural plans.
+This approach delivers top-tier energy performance with a clean, modern look.
+Some of our most innovative and effective solutions include our solar carports, canopies, awnings, walkways, pergolas, and building-integrated photovoltaics (BIPV)—even on curved and vertical facades.

-The evolution of solar technology has moved far beyond conventional rooftop panels, and iconic brands and companies have embraced Lumos’ architectural solar solutions.
+Today, solar technology has moved beyond conventional rooftop panels, and iconic brands and companies have embraced Lumos’ architectural solar solutions.
 Discover how Lumos architectural solar designs can add cutting-edge technology and aesthetic elements to your projects.

 1. Clean Energy Generation: Architectural solar systems, like canopies and awnings, produce renewable energy directly at the point of use.
-They reduce the reliance on fossil fuels and lower electricity costs.
+In doing so, they reduce the reliance on fossil fuels and lower electricity costs.

-2. Optimized Space Usage: By integrating solar technology into existing structures or new designs, architectural solar makes use of underutilized areas.
+2. Optimized Space Usage: By integrating solar technology into existing structures or new designs, architectural solar makes use of unused space.
 Rooftops, parking lots, walkways, or building facades consolidate solar without requiring additional land.

-3. Enhanced Aesthetics: Modern solar modules can complement architectural designs, creating sleek, futuristic, or even artistic installations.
-Bifacial modules, like the ones we use, add visual interest by capturing light from both sides to concoct dynamic lighting effects.
+3. Enhanced Aesthetics: Modern solar modules can complement architectural designs, creating futuristic or even artistic installations.
+In particular, bifacial modules, like the ones we use, add visual interest by capturing light from both sides to create dynamic lighting effects.

-4. Weather Protection and Comfort: Solar canopies and awnings offer shade and shelter from rain, snow, and harsh sunlight which improves outdoor spaces for vehicles, pedestrians, or seating areas.
+4. Weather Protection and Comfort: Solar canopies, awnings, and walkways offer shade and shelter from rain, snow, and sunlight, thereby improving outdoor spaces for vehicles and people walking by or sitting down.

-5. Increased Property Value: Buildings with integrated solar solutions often see higher property values due to reduced operating costs, sustainability features, and increased resilience against rising energy prices.
+5. Increased Property Value: Buildings with solar built into its structure often see higher property values due to reduced operating costs, sustainability features, and increased resilience against rising energy prices.

-6. Resilience and Energy Independence: Onsite energy generation reduces dependence on the grid, which is particularly valuable during power outages or in remote locations.
+6. Resilience and Energy Independence: Producing energy where it is used reduces reliability on utility companies, which is particularly valuable during power outages or in remote locations.

-7. Reduced Carbon Footprint: Solar energy is clean and renewable, reducing greenhouse gas emissions and helping to meet sustainability goals.
+7. Reduced Carbon Footprint: Solar energy is clean and renewable, reducing greenhouse gas emissions and helping to meet climate targets.

 Lumos Architectural Solar Solutions That Have You Covered.